visoca/popgenomworkshop-gwas_gemma/README.md

 The first column is the SNP id, second one is major/reference allele and the third one is the minor/alternate allele.
 Having major and minor or reference and alternate alleles depends on how you called variants.
 This does not matter for downstream analyses with ```gemma```, but should be born in mind when interpreting the results.
 The rest of the columns are the mean genotypes for all the individuals (one for each).

+The other file is simply to keep track of the order of the individuals in the genotype file:
 ```bash
 less -S fha.ids.txt
 ```